ProjectsByJRP/l4_adc_tempSensor/README.md

 # l4_adc_tempSensor
 STM32L4xx ADC Internal Temperature Sensor<br>
+I did not write this driver.
+I merely repackaged it so its a little easier to use.
+It is st's example code.<br>
 Read the ADC channel for Internal Temperature using stm32 HAL and LL (low-level) drivers<br>
 See Section 3.15.1 of the data sheet for STM32L476xx<br>
 Outputs to UART Two which is the usb stlink virtual com port.<br>